Our Dual Team - Team RHWC

 - The period times will be 1:30, 1:30, 1:30.

-- You are allowed to challenge for the team once per month.
+- You are allowed to challenge for a dual meet tournament within 45 days of the tournament itself.

 - Your weight must be within 5% of the weight class you are wrestling for.